FG not investigating Air Peace - FCCPC - Businessday NG

-The Federal Competition and Consumer Protection Commission (FCCPC) says its invitation to Air Peace is for an inquiry to understand its price methodology and respond to consumers complaints.
+The Federal Competition and Consumer Protection Commission (FCCPC) says its invitation to Air Peace is simply to inquire about its price methodology and respond to consumer complaints.

-Boladale Adeyinka, the Director, Surveillance and Investigation, said neither the airline nor Allen Onyema, the chairman, is under any investigation, but that the Commission invited Air Peace based on complaints from customers for the airline to educate them on its price methodology.
+Boladale Adeyinka, the Director of Surveillance and Investigation, said neither the airline nor Allen Onyema, the chairman, is under any investigation, but that the Commission invited Air Peace based on complaints from customers for the airline to educate them on its price methodology.

 “Thank you so much for honouring our invite in person.
 We have gained more insight into your operations.
 Just again to reiterate that it is not an investigation, it is an enquiry to understand and again, find out based on consumer complaints.”